-A peek at the first page of Amazon search results for “wireless headphones” shows that more than half of the top ten ranked products have over 1,000 reviews and are all highly rated.
+A peek at the page 1 results for “wireless headphones” shows that more than half of the top ten ranked products have over 1,000 reviews and are all highly rated.
 In this case, it would be very difficult to beat large companies like Bose or Beats in advertising spend or brand recognition.
 It’s time to do some more research and look elsewhere for product opportunities.

-When looking to identify a profitable niche, our Amazon experts recommend starting with a broad, top-of-the-funnel search term like “wireless headphones.”
-Once you’ve found a keyword of interest, you can begin to identify promising long tail phrases with lower search volumes.
+When looking to identify a profitable niche, start with a broad, top-of-the-funnel search term like “wireless headphones.”
+Once you’ve found a keyword of interest, look for to relevant long-tail phrases with lower search volumes.

 Consider keywords with mid-range volumes between 30,0000-100,000 and several strong related keywords.
 Even if only 1% of those searches convert to sales, you’ll still make enough sales to remain profitable!
 Plus, you’ll encounter less competition for these keywords.

-Pro-Tip: Keep an eye on the number of sellers in a potential category.
-Selecting a niche or product without as many sellers decreases in the amount of competition.
+Pro-tip: Keep an eye on the number of sellers in a potential category.
+Selecting a niche without as many sellers decreases the amount of competition.
 As an added bonus, you’ll see a lower ACoS for your PPC advertising campaigns!

-Keywords are the first place we see the introduction of new phrases and the development of Amazon data trends.
-Customers in the United States often use Amazon as a search engine in addition to an e-commerce site.
-Searches often resemble phrases one might type into Google, like “cheapest water bottle” or “best dog toy” and “gifts for women.”
+Keywords are the first place we see the introduction of new phrases and the development of shopping trends.
+Customers often use Amazon as a search engine and browse the site for ideas before buying a product.
+Searches can resemble phrases one might type into Google, like “cheapest water bottle” or “best dog toy” and “gifts for women.”

-Identifying trends requires looking at the data over a period of months.
-Patience is almost always rewarded with unique insights.
-MerchantWords Keyword History Panel enables you to see how US and UK keyword searches change throughout the year.
-This knowledge can help you to plan inventory and PPC campaigns and helps you determine the popularity of a product or niche.
+Identifying trends requires looking at the data over a period of time.
+Keyword search history can show you how and when customers' searches change throughout the year.
+This knowledge can help you to plan inventory and PPC campaigns and helps you determine the popularity of a product or a particular feature.

-Have questions about other ways to use Amazon keyword search terms or need help with Amazon keyword strategy?
+Have questions about other ways to use Amazon keywords or need help with your optimization strategy?
 Subscribe to our YouTube channel to get advice from our team and Amazon experts!

 DISCOVER, OPTIMIZE, AND GROW YOUR BUSINESS WITH MERCHANTWORDS.